capitalpb/advent_of_code_2023/README.md

 to me, so I implemented it and got a result almost instantly.
 I hate having to look at other comments to solve these things, but I never would have came to that conclusion myself.

+The code still isn't the cleanest, and I'd love to tidy up the parsing, but it works and I'm happy.